September 5, 2019

 The proven success of microlearning explains its widespread usage and rapid development into an increasingly bigger and better teaching strategy.
 Take our word for it, now is the time to jump on the microlearning bandwagon!

-If you’d like to know more about how EdApp’s mobile learning platform can help your internal training practices, get in touch at email@example.com.
-You can also try EdApp’s Education LMS and authoring tool for free by signing up here.
+To know more about how EdApp’s mobile learning platform and how it can help your internal training practices, get in touch at firstname.lastname@example.org.
+You can also use EdApp’s completely free education LMS and authoring tool by getting started now.

 icte Solutions Australia